heidekrueger/bnelearn/contributing.md

     * User code does not have to adhere to the standards above.
     * Try to keep your user code modular and readable, think about whether you can turn parts of it into core package functionality later on.

+## git-filters
+There are a few things that can be automated, e.g. taking care of trimming notebook output before pushing to the repo and we have included some git pre-commit hooks for this purpose.
+When developing on a new machine, run
+`git config --local include.path ../.gitconfig` in your repository root once.
+This ensures the filters in `.gitconfig` will be applied to commits (e.g. cleaning up notebook output)

+## Autodocs
+We are adding automatic documentation via Sphinx.
+For this to work, please add meaningful docstrings to each module, class and method that you add.
+(Some exceptions may apply for obvious private methods.)
+* Please adhere to the Google-Style docstring formatting: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html

 # Taking Snapshots of the Repository
 When submitting a paper, releasing code etc, we need to create a persistent snapshot of the repo.
 This should be done in the following way: